 Sigma Tau Sigma is the honor society for the College of Textiles, and recognizes outstanding academic performance among undergraduate students.
 All students with an overall NC State GPA of 3.25 or greater are welcome to join.
 In addition to regular meetings, Sigma Tau Sigma also hosts the annual Real World Forums and the annual Summer Job Forum.
 Meetings are usually held the last Wednesday of each month.
 New members are able to join during the first two meetings of each semester.

-Textile and Apparel, Technology and Management Student Advisory Board
+Textile and Apparel, Technology and Management (TATM) Student Advisory Board (SAB)

 President: Sabrina Baker